 Below is a comprehensive list of Cohen & Company articles as they appear in the issue.

-- State and local considerations in using an F reorganization to facilitate an acquisition — Hannah Prengler, CPA, and Sara Britt, J.D.
+- State and local considerations in using an F reorganization to facilitate an acquisition — Hannah Prengler, CPA, and Sara Britt, JD (formerly with Cohen & Company)

 - Issues in converting phantom stock plans to actual ownership — Phil Baptiste, CPA, MT